 AVAILABILITY = Operating Time / Planned Production Time

-Assuming the belt replacement has been studied and the proper interval for useful life has been predicted (in other words, not over-changing and spending too much money and time or excess belt replacements), then a scheduled event is obviously more predictable and favorable then hoping and not knowing when the next failure will take place.
+Assuming the belt replacement has been studied and the proper interval for useful life has been predicted (in other words, not over-changing and spending too much money and time or excess belt replacements), then a scheduled event is obviously more predictable and favorable.
+The alternative is hoping and not knowing when the next failure will take place.

 A scheduled event such as a PM, break, safety meeting, Gemba walk, is NOT in the denominator and does not penalize the metric of AVAILABILITY.

 But this affect another important metric of a Balance Scorecard called "Utilization" which is different than the metric of AVAILABILITY (go to the OEE page to learn more).